gencebay/httplive/README.md

 HttpLive has a built-in user interface.
 Therefore, you can do all the configurations you need on this UI, and with dynamic URL definitions you can specify your own JSON return types for your applications.

-You can share the URLs and return types you define with the shared key-value database structure with your teammates, easily back up or store them in the any Cloud storage.
+You can share the URLs and return types you define with the shared key-value database structure with your teammates, easily back up or store them in the any cloud storage.

 Load balancing, Round-robin operations can be operated easily with multi-port support.